ZhengA-231/3340-Final-Data/README.md

 # Abstract

 The objective of the study is to understand create linear model that is able to accurately predict the selling price of cars using a set of variables.
 Data from car.dekho.com was analyzed an fit to a regression model to acertain the validity of the model.
 The statistically significant variables were discovered and the model was tranformed and then variables were chosen to create a more accurate model.
-The best model was found to be ln.y = -1.63854*Sell type + 0.05931 * Presentation price + 0.11249 * Year + -0.14385 * Fuel type + 0.15892 * Number of owner, though multiple models seemed to be effective predicors of selling price.
+The best model was found to be ln.y = -229.4 + -1.69*Seller type + 0.05212 * Presentation price + 0.1152 * Year + -0.4312 * Desel Fuel type + 0.2009 * Petrol Fuel type + -1.913 * 1 owner + -1.648 * 0 owner, though multiple models seemed to be effective predicors of selling price.
 It was found that Km driven should be removed from the model chosen.
 Transmission, fuel type and seller type may be removed without significantly affecting the model, though fuel type and seller type were found to have greater reasoning for being kept in the model.

 # Introduction